Generative Large Language Models in Automated Fact-Checking: A Survey: Conclusion

-This research was partially supported by \textit{DisAI - Improving scientific excellence and creativity in combating disinformation with artificial intelligence and language technologies}, a project funded by Horizon Europe under \href{https://doi.org/10.3030/101079164}{GA No.101079164}, by the \textit{Central European Digital Media Observatory 2.0 (CEDMO 2.0)}, a project funded by the European Union under the Contract No. 101158609, and by the \textit{MIMEDIS}, a project funded by the Slovak Research and Development Agency under GA No. APVV-21-0114.
+This research was partially supported by \textit{DisAI - Improving scientific excellence and creativity in combating disinformation with artificial intelligence and language technologies}, a project funded by the European Union under the \grantsponsor{disai-grant}{Horizon Europe}{https://doi.org/10.3030/101079164}, GA No.~\grantnum[https://doi.org/10.3030/101079164]{disai-grant}{101079164}; by the \textit{MIMEDIS}, a project funded by the \grantsponsor{mimedis}{Slovak Research and Development Agency}{} under GA No.~\grantnum{mimedis}{APVV-21-0114}; by the \textit{lorAI - Low Resource Artificial Intelligence}, a project funded by the \grantsponsor{lorai-grant}{European Union}{https://doi.org/10.3030/101136646} under the GA No.~\grantnum[https://doi.org/10.3030/101136646]{lorai-grant}{101136646}; by the \grantsponsor{sensai}{European Union NextGenerationEU}{} through the Recovery and Resilience Plan for Slovakia under the project No.~\grantnum{sensai}{09I01-03-V04-00100}; and by the \grantsponsor{trails-grant}{German Federal Ministry of Research, Technology and Space (BMFTR)}{} as part of the project TRAILS (\grantnum{trails-grant}{01IW24005}). \end{acks}